 The mission of the ALS Hope Foundation is to accelerate the search for a cure for ALS.
 The Foundation supports care and services at the MDA/ALS Center of Hope.

-Scientific effort investigating alternative and off-label ALS treatments, while bringing together patients, clinicians, and scientists via Twitter, a social networking tool.
+Scientific effort investigating alternative and off-label ALS treatments, while bringing together patients, clinicians, and scientists via Twitter.

 ALS Forums and Chat